Contents

 You should use this calculation when buying a barlow lens to help you decide what is best for you, as there is no point in exceeding the theoretical limit.

-When would you use a barlow lens?
+When should you use a barlow lens?

 Barlow lenses are particularly useful in lunar and planetary viewing when increased magnification will get you much closer to what you are viewing and where narrower fields of view are more beneficial.